“Sleep touches on nearly every aspect of our physiology and psychology, of our interaction with the world and with others.”

 Do you need Melatonin rather than HRT for your symptoms in menopause?

 It’s an interesting question isn’t it?
-And I’m asking it, based on brand new research about our sleep hormone, called melatonin, and the effect it has on women’s health in menopause, that arrived in my inbox this week.
+And I’m asking it, based on new research about our sleep hormone, called melatonin, and the pleotropic effect it has on women’s health in menopause.
+The term ‘pleiotropic’ means ‘effects around the body’ and when it comes to melatonin and our menopause transition, the role of this hormone has a greater effect throughout our body than many of us are told.

 I don’t know the answer to this obviously.
 I’m just curious.